Stephen G. Watts

-Stephen G. Watts with his first wife Margaret Furse at the Royal Film Premier of Anne of the Thousand Days (1969), for which Furse won the Academy Award for Best Costume Design, on 23 February 1970.
+Stephen Watts with his first wife Margaret Furse at the Royal Film Premier of Anne of the Thousand Days (1969), for which Furse won the Academy Award for Best Costume Design, on 23 February 1970.
 The smaller pictures are of Watts as a younger man and with his sister Williamina ("Ina") Bottomley (nee Watts) (back left) in about 1940.

 Stephen Glass Watts (19 September 1910 – 1996) was a Scottish author, film and drama critic.

 Early years

 Stephen Watts was born in Glasgow in 1910 and attended North Kelvinside Higher Grade School and was initially apprenticed to an accountant before turning to journalism first as film critic of The Bulletin (1928–32) and then editor of the Scottish Stage magazine (1931–1934).

 Stephen Watts moved to London at the age of 21 and worked firstly as a critic and feature writer for Film Weekly (1932–1934) and then film and drama critic of the Sunday Express (1934–1939).